sdr-enthusiasts/docker-adsb-ultrafeeder/README.md

 | `/proc/diskstats:/proc/diskstats:ro`                                                                          | Makes disk statistics available to `graphs1090`                                                                                  |
 | `/sys/class/thermal/thermal_zone8:/sys/class/thermal/thermal_zone0:ro`                                        | Only needed on some systems to display the CPU temperature in `graphs1090`, see [here](#configuring-the-core-temperature-graphs) |

-## Display of Metrix with Grafana and Prometheus/InfluxDB
+## Display of Metrics with Grafana and Prometheus/InfluxDB

 When using the `:telegraf` tag, the image contains [Telegraf](https://docs.influxdata.com/telegraf/), which can be used to capture metrics from `ultrafeeder` if an output is enabled.